softwaregroup-bg/ut-port-swagger/README.md

   namespace: 'swagger',
   // static context
   /*
-    static contet that will be automatically served by the server. e.g. {
+    static content that will be automatically served by the server. e.g. {
       status: ['pending', 'approved']
     }